HumbertoBPF/form-application-back-end/README.md

 I used the marshmallow library to validate the data received via API because it is a good practice to validate the data both client- and server-side.
 The data schema can be found in the file schemas.py.

+# Tests

+The codebase was tested using the Pytest Framework.
+You can run the tests with the command "pytest . -n auto --cov".
+This command also outputs a test coverage report.